grrrwaaa/courses/film6246/unreal.md

 - Mouse-scroll to zoom in and out (not the same as moving!!)
 - Keys: with any mouse button (usually the right) held down, keys W, A, S, D, Q and E move around.
 - Select an object by clicking on it, then press "F" to focus on it (or, double-click an item in the World Outliner)
+- Press G to turn nonvisible items (e.g. lights) on and off
 - Alt+mouse ("maya style") pivots and dollys around the focused object.

 On the left, the Modes panel selects different task workflows, such as placing objects, creating geometry, painting meshes, generating trees, etc. Most of the time we stay in the initial "placement mode" -- which allows us to drop basic items such as default lights into the scene.